GJZwiers/deno-config-init/README.md

 </p>
 </details>

+Note you can name the program anything you like by changing the `-n` value.

 If you already have a previous installation and would like to upgrade, run the command with the new version number and include the `-f` flag.